-(1) We may increase or decrease the number of units we are offering.
-Each increase of 1,000 units offered by us at \$1,000 per unit would increase each of our as adjusted cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$925,000.
-Similarly, each decrease of 1,000 units offered by us at \$1,000 per unit would decrease each of our as adjusted cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$925,000.
+(1) Each increase of 10,000 units offered by us at \$100 per unit would increase each of our as adjusted cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$925,000.
+Similarly, each decrease of 10,000 units offered by us at \$100 per unit would decrease each of our as adjusted cash and cash equivalents, total stockholders' equity and total capitalization by approximately \$925,000.
 The as adjusted information presented is illustrative only and will change based on the actual offering price and other terms of this offering determined at pricing.

-The preceding table excludes 1,571,744 shares of common stock issuable upon the conversion of 3,205.657 shares of Series A-4 convertible preferred stock (which we anticipate such shares of Series A-4 convertible preferred stock will be repurchased simultaneously with the closing of this offering), 5,760,847 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2015, at a weighted average exercise price of \$2.70 per share (of which we anticipate warrants to purchase 1,571,744 shares of our common stock will be forfeited simultaneously with the closing of this offering), 809,257 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2015, at a weighted average exercise price of \$4.95 per share, 454,614 shares of common stock available for future issuance under our 2004 Stock Option and Incentive Plan, 200,000 shares of common stock available for future issuance under our 2019 Non-qualified Inducement Stock Plan, and 124,280 shares of our common stock available for future issuance under our 2010 Employee Stock Purchase Plan.
-The preceding table also excludes 10,820,896 shares of common stock issuable upon the exercise of the warrants to be sold in this offering.
+The preceding table excludes 1,571,744 shares of common stock issuable upon the conversion of 3,206.357 shares of Series A-4 convertible preferred stock (which we anticipate such shares of Series A-4 convertible preferred stock will be repurchased simultaneously with the closing of this offering), 5,760,847 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2015, at a weighted average exercise price of \$2.70 per share (of which we anticipate warrants to purchase 1,571,744 shares of our common stock will be forfeited simultaneously with the closing of this offering), 809,257 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2015, at a weighted average exercise price of \$4.95 per share, 454,614 shares of common stock available for future issuance under our 2004 Stock Option and Incentive Plan and an additional 850,000 shares of common stock available for future issuance under our 2004 Stock Option and Incentive Plan that were approved by our stockholders at our 2015 Annual Meeting of Stockholders held on May 5, 2015, 200,000 shares of common stock available for future issuance under our 2004 Stock Option and Incentive Plan that were approved by our stockholders at our 2010 Employee Stock Purchase Plan.
+The preceding table also excludes 12,180,000 shares of common stock issuable upon the exercise of the warrants to be sold in this offering.